tschueller/Easy-Responsive-Tabs-to-Accordion/README.md

         </div>
     </div>

-=> If specific hash values are required, they can be defined in the Markup with a data-hash attribute:
+=> If specific hash values are required, they can be defined in the Markup with a `data-hash` attribute.
+And if the complete hash should be reset when the tab is clicked, the `data-reset-hashed` attribute can be set to true

     <div id="demoTab">
         <ul class="resp-tabs-list">
             <li data-hash="the-first-tab"> .... </li>
             <li data-hash="the-second-tab"> .... </li>
-            <li data-hash="the-third-tab"> .... </li>
+            <li data-hash="the-third-tab" reset-hashed="true"> .... </li>
         </ul>

         <div class="resp-tabs-container">